togekissFlinch/spaceGame/README.md

 python3 game.py
 ```

-## How to play SpaceGame ?
+## What is SpaceGame ?

-shoot alien have fun
+SpaceGame is a game where you shoot aliens

-finish all levels
+you finish all the levels

-and kill the final boss
+and you kill the final boss